jlimadev/aws-certification-cloud-practitioner-notes/notes/db/README.md

 ## Amazon DynamoDB Accelerator - DAX

-Amazon DynamoDB Accelerator is a in-memory cache for DynamoDB.
+Amazon DynamoDB Accelerator is a in-memory cache for DynamoDB and it is fully managed by AWS.
 It has 10x performance improvement

-- single digit millisecond latency to microseconds latency when accessing tables.
+- single digit millisecond latency to `microseconds` latency when accessing tables.
 - Secure, highly available and high scalable

 Main difference between DAX and Elasticache: DAX is used only with DynamoDB while Elasticache is used with another databases.